 - Risk and human error – legacy systems and fragmented data lead to errors, inaccuracies and inefficiencies that will expose your firm to risks, which leads to financial and reputational damage.
 Additionally, changing regulatory challenges add complexity, costs and operational stress when working with disparate data and fragmented systems and processes.

-- Poor user experience and frustrations with manual processes – usability expectations have significantly heightened as we’re used to a certain level of user experience from apps and platforms we use in our everyday lives.
+- Manual investment workflows and poor user experience – usability expectations have significantly heightened as we’re used to a certain level of user experience from apps and platforms we use in our everyday lives.
 Legacy systems cause employee frustration, magnified by asset managers having to carry out laborious manual tasks that feel unnecessary in an age of digital innovations like cloud computing.

 - Remote working demands – as in other industries, meeting remote working needs is a high priority.
 In investment management, if remote staff don’t have the capabilities to do their job as efficiently as those in the office, firms will simply lose money.
 Plus, organisations need to work harder to ensure data access and management in remote locations are as secure as possible and that compliance obligations are being met.